Bangladesh Police Break Up Anti-PM Protest With Tear Gas, Rubber Bullets - UrduPoint

 Bangladesh Police Break Up Anti-PM Protest With Tear Gas, Rubber Bullets

-Police fired tear gas and rubber bullets at huge crowds of Bangladesh opposition supporters Saturday to break up a giant protest against the prime minister, with one officer killed and scores of people injured in several hours of violent clashes in central Dhaka

-Dhaka, (APP - UrduPoint / Pakistan Point News - 28th Oct, 2023) Police fired tear gas and rubber bullets at huge crowds of Bangladesh opposition supporters Saturday to break up a giant protest against the prime minister, with one officer killed and scores of people injured in several hours of violent clashes in central Dhaka.
+Dhaka, (APP - UrduPoint / Pakistan Point News - 29th Oct, 2023) Police fired tear gas and rubber bullets at huge crowds of Bangladesh opposition supporters Saturday to break up a giant protest against the prime minister, with an officer and a protester killed in several hours of violent clashes in central Dhaka.

 More than 100,000 supporters of two major Bangladesh opposition parties rallied to demand Prime Minister Sheikh Hasina step down to allow a free and fair vote under a neutral government.